Scheduled MonumentsEnglandRoyal Military Canal, Warehorne Bridge to Ham Street Bridge

 What is Royal Military Canal, Warehorne Bridge to Ham Street Bridge?

-The Royal Military Canal is an early nineteenth-century defensive waterway constructed during the Napoleonic Wars to protect the Romney Marsh and surrounding coastal areas from potential French invasion.
+The Royal Military Canal is a defensive waterway constructed during the Napoleonic Wars, specifically built between 1804 and 1809 as a precautionary measure against potential French invasion.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005126.

 Who is responsible for protecting Royal Military Canal, Warehorne Bridge to Ham Street Bridge?